Skip to content

 At the moment, it’s priced at $69.95, which is a fair price point.
 It’s cheaper than some of the Skull Shaver brand models and around the same as a few other brands.

-Final Thoughts – Who Should You Buy It?
+Final Thoughts – Who Should Buy It?

 I was really pleased after first trying the FlexSeries Pro as I wanted to see an improvement on the previous version, plus I did not want to waste my money.